laurent-martin/ibm-ace-manufacturing-test/README.md

 ### Without Encryption

-For testing purpose only, it is possible to register a server without encryption and authentication.
+For testing purpose **only**, it is possible to register a server without encryption and authentication.
-In this case, select `None` for both `Message Security` Mode and `Security Policy` No certificate shall be configured for this mode, but the server shall be configured to support it.
+This is much simpler than using certificates.

+> **Note:** The configuration of the startup script `start_opc.sh` allows connection from client without encryption.
+(option `--unsecuretransport`)

+ACE Configuration:

 - **Message Security Mode** : None
 - **Security Policy** : None